droidian/feedbackd/README.md

 _build/cli/fbcli -t 10 -E alarm-clock-elapsed
 ```

+## Python example

+There's an `example.py` script in the example/ folder of the
+repository demonstrating how to trigger feedback via an event.

 ## Per app profiles
 One can set the feedback profile of an individual application
 via `GSettings`.
 E.g. for an app with app id `sm.puri.Phosh`